bjanderson70/sfdx-misc/README.md

 # Salesforce SFDX Misc

 This repo provides tools to assist with transitioning from *Happy Soup* to DX.
-The documentation for these scripts can be found [here](/docs/DX%20Project%20Shell%20Scripts.pdf).

 ## DX Project Shell Scripts
 This document outlines the shells scripts defined to support the DX Project initiative.